What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 4. Ensure Social Engineering Coverage Is Adequate

 Given that BEC and social engineering are among the most common attacks targeting agencies, verify that your social engineering sublimit is at least $250,000.
-If the standard sublimit is lower, ask about endorsements or riders to increase it.
+If the standard sublimit is lower, ask about endorsements (add-ons to your base policy that expand or modify coverage) or riders to increase it.

 5. Understand the Claims Process